brandonavant/private-link-poc/README.md

 psql -h pgfs-pgprivendpt.postgres.database.azure.com -U psqladmin -d postgres
 ```

 When prompted, enter the password retrieved from the Terraform output.
-You should then be connected to the PostgreSQL!
+You should then be connected to the PostgreSQL instance!
 To further prove that the PostgreSQL instance is only accessible via the private endpoint, try to connect to the server
 using the public endpoint outside of the VNet.
 To do so, run the same command as above, but from outside the jump box
 (e.g. your local machine).
 You should see the following error: